Goal of education

 Students apply for the Master’s Programme in Architecture via the master’s degree admissions process for science and technology.
 Selection for a master’s programme leading to a higher degree is mainly based on studies completed earlier and is carried out as a so-called paper selection without an entrance examination.

 The selection criteria for the master’s phase are an applicable earlier degree in the field of architecture, the amount of applicable studies, motivation and commitment on the basis of a motivation letter, and the overall level of the application.
 A portfolio of the applicant’s own practice work and any other personal work is a compulsory and important appendix to the application.
+Kindly integrate CV and motivation letter to the portfolio.
 It must illustrate the applicant's architectural design skills and artistic nature in a broad-based manner.
 The main focus of the evaluation is placed on design sketches and other image material.

-The student may be required to take complementary studies.
+The student may be required to take complementary studies (max.
+20 ECTS).
 These studies will be determined individually at the latest in the beginning of the studies while making the personal study plan.
-For more information, please contact the department's planning officer Jukka Luotonen.

 This school offers programs in: